 ☐ Author interview statement opt out.
 Statements removed completely.

 4. Filming location: Will the filming need to take place in multiple locations?
+NO

 If Yes, how far apart are the locations?
 Click to enter distance between locations.

 To ensure that your script can be filmed in one day, the Protocol section is restricted to 55 shots (shots are the 3-digit numbers like 2.1.1, 2.1.2…etc)